Home

 • Loss of control over urination and defecation

 As you can see, toxoplasmosis symptoms, in both cats and humans, range from none at all to extremely severe.
-This depends upon under what circumstances the disease is contracted under, the patient's immune system, and what form the disease takes.
+This depends upon the circumstances under which the disease is contracted, the patient's immune system, and what form the disease takes.

 More Information: